-Clive Williams and Soss Wertheim, who are on the Stock Exchange, have recently gone into partnership recently gone into partnership.
+Clive Williams and Soss Wertheim, who are on the Stock Exchange, have recently gone into partnership.
+Keith Hancock, who was in Mel-

 Keith Hancock, who was in Melbourne for a few months this year, has returned to Oxford, where he hopes to do tutorial work and to continue the research work on which he has been engaged.